 An Asbestos Management Plan is put in place following the Asbestos Survey and it is reviewed on an annual basis.
+The last survey carried out was May 2024.

 The Site Manager and the headteacher complete Asbestos Training every 3 years.